Eontec/eontec.github.io/_posts/2023-07-21-Black-Guild-V5C4.md

 ....

-Tl Note: One extra chapter to go
+Tl Note: One extra chapter.
+The Light novel has been announced by the author on her Tweeter.
+I'll check it out when it's released, especially for illustrations.